-At the University of Pennsylvania I teach courses with titles such as “The Religion of Anime” (formerly “Japanese Popular Culture”); “Sects and Violence”; “The Politics of Shinto”; and “Violence, Tolerance, and Freedom.”
+At the University of Pennsylvania I teach courses with titles such as “The Religion of Anime” (formerly “Japanese Popular Culture”); “Sects and Violence in East Asia”; “The Politics of Shinto”; and “Violence, Tolerance, and Freedom.”

 While my training is in the humanistic field of religious studies, many of my courses include readings by social scientists such as anthropologists, geographers, and sociologists.
 Indeed, some of my courses are cross-listed with Anthropology, and most satisfy requirements for the EALC major.